gast-lib/gast-lib/Setup.md

   It has minimal dependencies so you can include only this project in your app.
   It has code for various chapters in the book.

-* jjil - A clone of Jon's Java Imaging Library (http://code.google.com/p/jjil/) with some updates for this book.
-It has code for chapters 12 and 13.
+* jjil - A clone of Jon's Java Imaging Library [http://code.google.com/p/jjil/](http://code.google.com/p/jjil/) with some updates for this book.

-* JJIL-Android - Another project from http://code.google.com/p/jjil/ with some
+* JJIL-Android - Another project from [http://code.google.com/p/jjil/](http://code.google.com/p/jjil/) with some
   updates for this book.
-It has code for chapters 12 and 13.

 * openaccessory - Contains the code for Android Open Accessory (AOA).
-  It has code for chapter 10.

 ## Package Structure

 The packages in GastApp are organized by sensor type and two categories: